 Business group Solina is specialised in the development and production of functional food additives, sauces, herbs and aromatic blends.
-Solina’s considerable growth over the past years forced the company to take a closer look at its inventory management.
-The prime intention was chiefly to improve the liquidity position.
-The organisation contracted Xeleos Consulting for this.
+Solina’s considerable growth over the past years encouraged the company to take a closer look at its inventory management.
+The prime intention was mainly to improve the liquidity position and contracted Xeleos Consulting.
 Thanks to the necessary analyses and its Optimact software, Xeleos Consulting managed to reduce the inventories in the Belgian sites.

 The Solina Group is the result of a long history of various take-overs (see box).
 The two Flemish production sites have 78 workers in total.
 Together they generate a turnover of about 35 million euros.
 About 15% of the production is for export.

 “Through strategic mergers in different segments of our business, we now have a broad spectrum of customers ranging from small butchers and caterers to retailers and large industrial customers,” explains Ward Terryn.
 “Depending on the type of customer we supply very diverse products.
-For butchers this chiefly concerns spice mixes, industrial customers are provided with a series of functional food ingredients relating to preservation, smell and flavour.
+For butchers this mainly concerns spice mixes.
+Industrial customers are provided with a series of functional food ingredients relating to preservation, smell and flavour.
 The assortment comprises powders, pastes, liquids and sauces.
-We are able to supply companies with the exact quantities they require in that a bag of a specific product exactly matches the quantity required for their production process.
+We are able to supply companies with the exact quantities they require in a bag of a specific product exactly matching the quantity required.
 Furthermore, our R&D departments develops ingredients tailor-made to the customer.